DefinitionThis section has been translated automatically.

 - Brain abscess

-- Endocarditis (with associated mitral valve changes; with isolated ASD, the risk is low)
+- Endocarditis (in associated mitral valve lesions; in isolated ASD, the risk is only slight)

 DiagnosisThis section has been translated automatically.